You're in the Navy Now: Plot

-The officers hit upon a scheme to enter a crewman in the base boxing championship to unite the crew.
-They train an engine room sailor, Wascylewski, to represent the ship.
-The crew bets heavily on their shipmate, and to ensure that the "Teakettle" does not fail a sea trial scheduled for the day of the fight, smuggles distilled water aboard.
-Wascylewski breaks his ribs during the sea trial, forcing Barbo to stand in, but surprisingly he wins the championship.
+The officers scheme to enter a crewman in the base boxing championship to unite the crew, and they train engine-room sailor Wascylewski to represent the ship.
+The crew bets heavily on him, and to ensure that the submarine does not fail a sea trial scheduled for the day of the fight, smuggles distilled water aboard.
+Wascylewski breaks his ribs during the sea trial, forcing Barbo to replace him and surprisingly win the championship.

-The film climaxes with the Official Sea Trial of the "Teakettle" in which the crew improvises a successful run.
-Even so, the trial ends in humiliation for the crew when the ship rams an aircraft carrier — again.
-At the board of inquiry that follows, Admiral Tennant reveals to Harkness that the selection of his crew was no fluke.
-The Navy already knew that experts could run the system; it needed to see if novice sailors, who made up the overwhelming percentage of the wartime Navy, could quickly learn to operate it.
+During the ship's official sea trial, the crew improvises a successful run, but the trial ends in humiliation when the ship rams an aircraft carrier.
+At the board of inquiry that follows, Tennant reveals to Harkness that the selection of his crew was no fluke.
+The Navy already knew that experts could run the system and it needed to learn whether novice sailors, who comprise the overwhelming percentage of the wartime Navy, could quickly learn to operate it.

-As a reward for the trials and tribulations of the USS "Teakettle," to the delight of Chief Larrabee and the relief of Captain Harkness, the experimental steam power plant is replaced with a marine diesel.
-The PC-1168 is then assigned to convoy escort duty in the North Atlantic.
+The experimental steam power plant is replaced with a marine diesel.
+PC-1168 is then assigned to convoy escort duty in the North Atlantic.